 For that same groan doth put this in my mind:

 My grief lies onward and my joy behind.

 In the fourth and final quatrain the speaker adds sometimes, despite his own reticence to get where he’s going, he still tries to force the horse to go faster.
-He attempts to provoke him into a faster pace.
+He attempts to provoke him at a faster pace.
 This is done by “thrusting” the spur into “his hide,” or the side of his body.
 He always “answers with a groan” when this occurs but never picks up his pace.
 The “groan” hurts the speaker, he asserts, more than the spur hurts the horse.
 The reasoning behind this is set out in the last two lines which form a couplet.
 They state that this is because the groan reminds him of the grief that “lies onward” and the “joy behind”.
-He feels is own sorrow in the horse’s pain.
+He feels his own sorrow in the horse’s pain.